Lang trimmer

 For Minecraft-format language jsons.

-Use cases for “Remove keys matching en_us
+Use cases for “Remove keys matching en_us”:

 - Minecraft supports English variants like

-if it can’t find a lang entry. - We can therefore save a lot of space by removing lang entries from
+en_usif it can’t find a lang entry. - We can therefore save a lot of space by removing lang entries from

-. - (Also handy for cleaning up situations where a translator copy-pastes lang entries from
+en_gb.jsonthat are identical to entries inen_us.json. - (Also handy for cleaning up situations where a translator copy-pastes lang entries from

-into their WIP translation.)
+en_usinto their WIP translation.)

-Use case for “Remove keys missing from en_us
+Use case for “Remove keys missing from en_us”:

 - If a mod is primarily developed in

-it is possible they’ll forget to remove the key from all translations. - This can cause translation files to build up cruft over time and cause translators to spend time and effort reviewing translations of now-unused content.
+en_usand third-party translators contribute translations, when the mod developer removes a key inen_usit is possible they’ll forget to remove the key from all translations. - This can cause translation files to build up cruft over time and cause translators to spend time and effort reviewing translations of now-unused content.

 - Be careful with this function: